forestjohnsonilm/disruptor-stream-csharp/README.md

 An example of the Disruptor C# implementation which processes a stream of updates to Todo Lists and sends them to an imaginary external service.

 ### Dependency on NUnit 3 test adapter
-To test the project on your machine, install the NUnit 3 test adapter via Tools -> Extensions and Updates in Visual Studio.
+To test the project on your machine, install the NUnit 3 test adapter via `Tools -> Extensions and Updates` in Visual Studio.
 Then run the tests.
-It will try all different configuration combinations and report a ranked list to the test-ouput.
+It will try all different configuration combinations and report a ranked list to each tests Output in the Test Explorer window.

 ![nunit screenshot](Screenshot.png)